lurodrigo/pformat/README.md

 * Supports expressions inside fields, avoiding intermediate variables.
 * **`with` parameter**: named fields can be evaluated inside an list or data.frame, saving typing.
-* Supports evaluating on the caller's environment.
+* Supports evaluation on the caller's environment.
 You can feed pformat() only the format string, and it will look for corresponding data on the environment.
 * It is **vectorized**, allowing formatting of extensive amounts of data with just one call.
 * It is possible to **preparse** format strings, which may reduce computing time inside loops.
-* It is **extendable**: you can write a custom formatter for a class.
+* It is **extensible**: you can write a custom formatter for a class.

 ## Examples